 What are the reasons we procrastinate?
 How can we overcome the habit?

 Procrastination isn’t just a human problem.
 Newton’s First Law of Motion says that a body at rest will stay at rest until compelled to do otherwise.
 Dare we say it?
 The entire universe procrastinates.

 But just because procrastination is universal doesn’t mean it’s a good idea.
 And too often, we find ourselves procrastinating when we know we shouldn’t.
-We mutter, "I should really be working," as we stalk our sophomore year homecoming date on Facebook, stand in front of the open fridge for the fourth time in an hour, or realize we’re watching banjo lessons on YouTube and we don't own a banjo.
+We mutter, "I should really be working," as we stalk our sophomore year homecoming date on Facebook, stand in front of the open fridge for the fourth time in an hour, or realize we’re watching banjo lessons on YouTube when we don't own a banjo.

 Procrastination can also go beyond work, affecting other important parts of our lives.
 Not getting that irritating symptom checked out leaves an unknown disease untreated.
 Avoiding a difficult conversation only prolongs the conflict.
-And delaying an important life decision like breaking up, making a serious commitment, going back to school, or finally changing career paths can lead to running in place for years.
+And delaying an important life decision, like breaking up, making a serious commitment, going back to school, or finally changing career paths, can lead to running in place for years.

 In the end, we kick ourselves.
 We regret the time wasted as deadlines approach, time runs out, and opportunity slips through our fingers.

 Why do we do this to ourselves?
 The solution seems so simple: Just do it already.
 But reality is far more complicated, and to make matters worse, procrastination is in our very genes.
 The tendency to procrastinate runs in families, and is linked on the genetic level to impulsivity, creating a catch-all of difficulty regulating our own behavior.
 To top it all off, a study in the journal Psychological Science notes that procrastination is, unfortunately, a lifelong trait.

 So what does that mean for us procrastinators?
 Are we doomed to a lifetime of whiling away hours of absently watching 80s music videos on YouTube?